Jessy-steve/pollpall/README.md

 6. Monitor the real-time results and track the progress of the election.

 ## Contributing
-We welcome contributions to the School-Based Voting App.
+We welcome contributions to the PollPall.
 If you find any issues or have suggestions for improvements, please submit an issue or a pull request on our GitHub repository.

 ## Contact